DataDog/documentation/content/en/administrators_guide/plan.md

 | **Live Processes** | Deny | Deny/Allow | Allow | Allow |
 |  |  |  |  |  |

-**Recommendation** :
+**Recommendations** :
 Not every tool is fit for every job.
 Evaluate the Datadog product use cases, and specifically match them to your needs.
 Consider the levels of SDLC, application importance, and Datadog product purpose.

-## Plan summary
+## Summary

 It is important to develop and plan a realistic course through the installation of Datadog.
-In this section we have covered the planning and best practices phase, and at this stage, your
+In this section we covered the planning and best practices phase, and at this stage, your
 Datadog footprint is set up for success.
-You have identified and assembled your knowledge base and team members, developed your deployment models, planned some optimizations, and compiled a list of best practices for some of our core products.
-These foundations will assist you in the next phases of Datadog service ownership, build and run.
+You identified and assembled your knowledge base and team members, developed your installation models, planned some optimizations, and compiled a list of best practices for some of our core products.
+These foundations assist you in the next phases of Datadog installation: build and run.

 ## Next Steps